 For most of my adult life I have either been a pastor or a publisher with my big claim to fame being that I was responsible for the British edition of the Youth Bible back in the 90s.
 Long before that, with an eighteen month old son, Wendy and I started a theatre group that, within a year, turned into a church.
 We were the oldest members until my parents came to join us.
 Today we have four children and eight grandchildren.

-I'm now senior leader of Dayspring, another church with which we have been involved in nurturing since its very early stages.
+Dayspring is another church with which we have been involved in nurturing since its very early stages.
 I focus on Dayspring's big ideas and look after the teaching programme so as to help everybody develop an all round spirituality with God’s mission at its heart.
-One of the things I particularly enjoy is leading a small group of slightly more mature people, which we would like to see expand and draw in people who are not yet Christians.
+Alongside that I particularly enjoy helping make happen a small group of slightly more mature people, which we would like to see expand and draw in people who are not yet Christians.

 BACK to Core Team